da-mago/Solve_GridGame_VI/README.md

 # Introduction

-The game is to join 4 points in a grid using the fewest number of cells.
+The game is to join four points in a grid using the fewest number of cells.
 Example:

              [' ' ' ' ' ' ' ' ' ' ' ' ' ']
              [' ' 'O' ' ' ' ' ' ' ' ' ' ']